Field of Dreams: Plot

-Ray introduces John to his wife and daughter, without acknowledging him as his father.
-Later, as evening falls, John says goodnight to Ray and they shake hands.
-As John is walking towards the cornfield, Ray, addressing him as "Dad", asks him if he'd like to play catch.
-John gladly accepts, as a long line of cars is seen approaching the field, fulfilling the prophecy that people will come to the field to watch baseball.
+John introduces himself to Ray, thanking him for the field.
+Ray introduces his father to his wife and daughter as "John".
+Later, as evening falls, John says goodnight to him and they shake hands.
+As John is walking towards the cornfield, Ray asks "Dad" if he would like to play catch.
+John gladly accepts, as a long line of cars is seen approaching the field, fulfilling the prophecy that "people will come" to the field to watch baseball.

 Cast

-In addition, Anne Seymour, who died four months before the film's release, makes her final film appearance as Veda Ponikvar, the kindly Chisholm publisher who helps Ray and Mann.
+In addition, Anne Seymour, who died four months before the film's release, makes her final film appearance, as Veda Ponikvar, the kindly Chisholm publisher who helps Ray and Mann.
 The identity of the actor who provided "The Voice", who speaks to Ray throughout the film, has remained unconfirmed since the film's release.
 Some believe it is Costner or Liotta, but the book's author W. P. Kinsella said he was told it was Ed Harris (Madigan's husband).
 Then-teenagers Matt Damon and Ben Affleck were extras in the Fenway Park scene.

 Production

 20th Century Fox executive Sara Colleton first discovered and optioned Shoeless Joe in the early 1980s.
 Colleton developed the project with producers Lawrence and Charles Gordon.
 Lawrence Gordon worked for 20th Century Fox, part of the time as its president, and repeatedly mentioned that the book should be adapted into a film, but the studio always turned down the suggestion because they felt the project was too esoteric and noncommercial—Fox's Production Chief, Scott Rudin, eventually withdrew his support and put Field of Dreams into turnaround.
 Meanwhile, Phil Alden Robinson went ahead with his script, frequently consulting Kinsella for advice on the adaptation.
 Lawrence Gordon left Fox in 1986 and started pitching the adaptation to other studios.
-Universal Pictures accepted the project in 1987 and hired USC coach Rod Dedeaux as baseball advisor.
+Universal Pictures accepted the project in 1987 and hired University of Southern California (USC) baseball coach Rod Dedeaux as advisor.
 Dedeaux brought along World Series champion and USC alumnus Don Buford to coach the actors.

 The film was shot using the novel's title; eventually, an executive decision was made to rename it Field of Dreams.
 Robinson did not like the name, saying he loved Shoeless Joe, and that the new title was better suited for one about dreams deferred.
 Kinsella told Robinson after the fact that his original title for the book had been The Dream Field and that the publisher had imposed the title Shoeless Joe.